adaltas/node-shell/docs/content/usage/help.md

 ## How to display the help

 From a user perspective, there are multiple ways to print the help to the console:

 * by passing the `--help` option in the command, for example `./app print --help`.
-* by calling the `help` command, eventually followed by any command, if it is registered, for example `./app help print`.
+* if commands are used, by calling the `help` command, eventually followed by any command, for example `./app help print`.
 * when the command is invalid or incomplete, for example `./app print`, assuming the `print` command has a required `message` option.
 * when calling a non-leaf command, for example `./app plugin`, assuming `plugin` is not a command in itself but a group of multi-level commands such as `./app plugin print -m 'hello'`.